Timothy Gudsell: FDJ (2007 to 2010)

 Now a professional, Gudsell started the 2007 season with the National Road Race Championships where he finished fourth 30 seconds behind winner Julian Dean.
 Then he went to the Tour Down Under with the New Zealand National team where he finished in 80th position.
 As part of the New Zealand track team he was expected to race the World championships however he came down with a case of the flu.
 His first major race of the season was a Cycling monument the 2007 Paris–Roubaix where he worked as a domestique for Philippe Gilbert who finished in 52nd.
-Gudsell satrted his first Grand Tour in May the 2007 Giro d'Italia.
+Gudsell began his first Grand Tour in May the 2007 Giro d'Italia.
 Sadly during Stage 7 he crashed out of the race ending up in hospital with a deep cut in his left thigh.
 Gudsell didn;t race again until the end of August in the Tour Poitou-Charentes en Nouvelle-Aquitaine.
 Because of his injury he missed selection for the UCI Road World Championships.
 Gudsell finished the season with an 8th Overall in the Tour of Southland.